 Other forts to check out in Ghana include Fort Metal Cross, Fort Batenstein and Osu Castle.

-What Should I Take To Ghana?
+What Should I Take to Ghana?

 Canadian Embassy in Ghana